 Can a sole proprietor get a merchant account?

-If you operate a single-person business and don't want to deal with the complexity and cost of operating as a limited company, a sole proprietor registration type may be right for you.
+If you operate a single-person business, you may be able to register as a sole proprietor.
+This way you won't need to deal with the complexity and cost of operating as a limited company.

-Similar in concept to a one-person company, a sole proprietorship is a popular form of business registration due to its simplicity, ease of setup and nominal cost.
+A sole proprietorship is similar in concept to a one-person company.
+It is a popular form of business registration due to its simplicity, ease of setup, and nominal cost.

 The good news is that a sole proprietor registration qualifies you as a business eligible to open a merchant account.

 All EEA jurisdictions offer some form of sole proprietor business registration.
-However, naming may differ by region - a sole trader in the UK is an Autonomo in Spain and a PFA (Persoană Fizică Autorizată) in Romania – but they are all essentially the same.
+A sole trader in the UK is an Autonomo in Spain and a PFA (Persoană Fizică Autorizată) in Romania.
+The naming may differ by region, but they are all essentially the same.

-A sole proprietor business registration establishes your identity with fiscal tax and VAT authorities and your pension contribution system, among other things, although additional registrations may be required.
+When you register as a sole proprietor, you establish your identity with fiscal tax and VAT authorities, and the pension contribution system, among other things.
+However, additional registrations may be required.

-Income realised through your sole proprietorship is taxed according to your jurisdiction's corporate income tax system, which may offer significant benefits over personal income, such as the ability to write off business expenses.
+Income you earn through your sole proprietorship is taxed according to your jurisdiction's corporate income tax system.
+This may offer significant benefits over personal income, such as the ability to write off business expenses.

 Always get proper legal and accounting advice when setting up any business, regardless of your business type and location.